Mighty Joe Young (1949 film): Racial commentary

-Frazier sees Joe Young as a successor to the character of King Kong who, with his power and sexual interest in a white woman, represents "the threat of the black other."
+Frazier sees Joe Young as a successor to the character of King Kong, who with his power and sexual interest in a white woman, represents "the threat of the black other."
 In contrast to King Kong, Mighty Joe Young "consciously sh[ies] away from potentially polarizing social or political messages."
-While there is are definite postcolonial implications to shipping Joe from Africa to entertain people at a nightclub and then be returned there, the happy ending does little to address these implications.
-Unlike King Kong, who is entranced by Ann's beauty, Joe Young doesn't have sexual tension with Jill.
+While definite postcolonial implications arose by shipping Joe from Africa to entertain people at a nightclub and then being returned there, the happy ending does little to address these implications.
+Unlike King Kong, who is entranced by Ann's beauty, Joe Young does not have sexual tension with Jill.
 For Frazier, both of these changes from the King Kong narrative make Mighty Joe Young less popular than its predecessor.
 According to Erb, the film portrays Africa as an exotic location, "preserv[ing] to some extent the exploitative impulses inherent in this vision".
 She explains that it simultaneously employs and exposes stereotypes of Africa.
-This is often seen through the character O'Hara, who lives in a modern setting but holds on to primitivist Victorian ideas about Africa.
+This is often seen through the character O'Hara, who lives in a modern setting, but holds on to primitivist Victorian ideas about Africa.
 O'Hara tells dramatic stories of his time in Africa, all of which are untrue.
 His office with decorated with several artifacts, and his nightclub features a "primitivist dancer number".
 Erb says that the film "offers a moderate parody" of O'Hara's primitivist views.
-Eventually O'Hara sees beyond primitivism.
+Eventually, O'Hara sees beyond primitivism.
 Barr explains that Joe's removal from Africa serves "to heighten [his] absurdity and [his] bizarre-ness".
 At the same time, Joe's rampage through the club signifies his destruction of primitivism, contrasting with his eventual domestication.
 Erb calls the film "a productive exposure of...primitivist fantasies found in...jungle films".